 8 Ways to Keep Owners Engaged in Your Fantasy Football League

 Running a fantasy football league can be fun, but also challenging.
-The goal, over time, is for your league to run smoothly enough so it doesn’t take up a lot of your personal time.
-After all, as life goes on, spouses and kids start to take up more of your precious hours, and that likely means that time comes from your fantasy football world.
+The goal is for your league to run smoothly enough so it doesn’t take up a lot of your personal time.
+After all, as life goes on, spouses and kids start to take up more of your precious hours, and that likely means that time is taken from your fantasy football world.

 Whether you have the time or not, running a league does require some work to make it successful.
 And, for those who are always striving to be the best commissioners, that work is never done.